Dec 21, 2022

 - Tutorials and documentation – your chosen Linux distro should have comprehensive documentation covering the installation, configuration, and maintenance.
 Additionally, make sure you can find distribution-specific tutorials to help you handle more technical processes.

 There are a lot of Linux distributions, and each has its own distinguishing features.
 That’s why you should choose a Linux distro based on your needs.
-For example, think whether you will use it as your VPS operating system or a desktop environment.
+For example, think about whether you will use it as your VPS operating system or a desktop environment.

 - Best Linux distributions for a VPS – Ubuntu Server, Red Hat Enterprise Linux (RHEL), and Rocky Linux.